blog

 Congruent with the use of masques in the comedy of Twelfth Night and the constant recurrences of mistaken identity, the Clown’s comparison to a haggard checking at false prey is especially suited to the theme even though there is very little actual sport or use of sport imagery in this play.
 Once again, then, Shakespeare utilized sport metaphors to suit his intentions in the plays, yet many metaphors of sport are oblique to contemporary readers and theatre crowds.

-The sheer marvel of the whole falconry hunting prowess was the full-trained hawk performing its task to perfection, the timeless ideal of any sport.
+The sheer marvel of the whole falconry hunting prowess was the fully trained hawk performing its task to perfection, the timeless ideal of any sport.
 Shakespeare reproduced a plausible conversation held by a party returning from a successful day’s hawking.
 The limits of human possibility or potential are compared in clever and unique fashion to the supreme height – the ‘point‘ below – attained by the hawk, in the opening scene of the second act of Part 2, King Henry VI:

 King: But what a point, my lord, your falcon made /And what a pitch she flew above the rest! / To see how God in all his creatures works! / Yea, man and birds are fain of climbing high. / Suffolk: No marvel, an it like your majesty; / My Lord Protector’s hawks do tower so well; / Thev know their master loves to be aloft, / And bears his thoughts above his falcon’s pitch.
 Gloucester: My lord, ’tis but a base ignoble mind / That mounts no higher than a bird can soar. / Cardinal: I thought as much; he’d be above the clouds.
 (11.i.
 5-15)